LoginRadius/engineering-portal/content/blog/production-grade-development-using-docker-compose/index.md

 CMD ["npm", "run", "start"]
 ```

-Since, the other two components, listener and frontend are also written in JavaScript the Dockerfile does not change at all for them too, for the example.
+Since the other two components, listener and frontend are also written in JavaScript the Dockerfile does not change at all for them too, for this particular example.

 ```
 FROM nginx